THE TIMELINE OF THE DEVELOPMENT OF THE IDEAS INCORPORATED IN THE SIX CONSTITUTIONAL PRINCIPLES

 The second Constitutional Convention was held in Adelaide, Sydney and Melbourne

-10 delegates were elected from each of the colonies except Queensland and attended three Constitutional debating and drafting sessions over 82 days.
+10 delegates were elected from each of the colonies except Western Australia who appointed their delegates and Queensland who did not attend.
+The delegates attended three Constitutional debating and drafting sessions over 82 days.
 The debates, held in three locations, focused on incorporating the responsible government from the separate colonies into a federal structure.
 Finding agreement was at times difficult.
 The final draft was then sent to the people at a referendum, which failed in NSW.

 Referendums were held in all colonies except WA

 Successful referendums were held in five colonies where the people approved the Constitution.
 Many viewed the Constitution as very democratic for its time.
-The people of NSW were convinced by the changes to the Constitution allowing the new capital city of Australia to be within NSW, but at least 100 miles from Sydney.
+The people of NSW were convinced by the changes to the Constitution made by the Premiers’ Conference.
 The Colonial Government of Western Australia was still reluctant to join the new federation.